1932 NFL Playoff Game: Indoor field

 The game was set to be played at Wrigley Field, the Bears' home stadium, but due to severe blizzards followed by extremely cold temperatures and wind chill, the game was moved indoors to Chicago Stadium.
+The Stadium at that time was the largest indoor arena in the world with a maximum seating capacity of 26,000.

 Two years earlier, the Bears and Cardinals had played a charity exhibition game at the arena after the 1930 season.
 The game was moved indoors due to extreme weather, allowing for reasonable attendance and gate revenue.
 The Bears won 9–7.
 It wasn't an uncommon practice in the city, as local teams played in the Dexter Park Pavilion as early as 1917, when the Racine Cardinals and the Evanstons from Evanston played to a scoreless tie.

 A week before the game, the concrete surface had tanbark placed atop for a Salvation Army-sponsored circus; elephant manure from the circus produced an odor that caused a Bears player to vomit on the field.

 Because of the limited dimensions of the indoor arena, special rules were adopted for the game: